ubachan/AI-Customer-Support-Ticketing-System/README.md

 **2. Import Workflow:**
 * Open your n8n instance.
-* Go to Workflows -> Import from File -> Select `n8n-zendesk-ai-flow.json` from this repository.
+* Go to Workflows -> Import from File -> Select `AI Customer Support Ticketing System.json` from this repository.

 **3. Configure Credentials:**
 * **Zendesk API:** Set up your Zendesk OAuth or API Token in n8n.